Bell V-247 Vigilant: Design

 The V-247 Vigilant is designed to weigh 16000 lb empty and carry 13000 lb of fuel, weapons, and sensors for a maximum gross weight of 29000 lb, roughly three times the maximum takeoff weight of the MQ-9.
-While the V-22 and V-280 use two engines located within the tiltrotor pylons, the V-247 will have a single engine housed in the fuselage generating 5,000-6,000 shp (3,670-4,410 kW), about as much as the V-22's engines.
-Wingspan is 65 ft, just 1 ft shorter than the Reaper's, with 30 ft-diameter tilting rotors, 8 ft smaller in diameter than the V-22's.
-Like the V-280, it has a V-shaped tail and one long wing piece mated to the top of the fuselage as well as retractable tricycle landing gear.
-To enable size compatibility with U.S. Navy guided missile destroyers, the wing and rotors swivel along the 37 ft-long fuselage to have the same footprint as the UH-1Y Venom helicopter; two folded up V-247s can fit inside one C-17 Globemaster III transport aircraft.
-The aircraft aims to have a cruise speed of 250 knot, a top speed of 300 knot, and a service ceiling of 25000 ft, with a combat radius of 450 nmi and time-on-station of 11–15 hours while carrying a 600 lb payload.
-Range is 1400 nmi for 17 hours on internal fuel, and it has the capability for aerial refueling.
+The V-22 and V-280 use two engines located within the tiltrotor pylons.
+The V-247 will have a single engine housed in the fuselage generating 5,000-6,000 shp (3,670-4,410 kW), about as much as the V-22's engines.
+The wingspan is 65 ft, just 1 ft shorter than the Reaper's, with 30 ft-diameter tilting rotors, 8 ft smaller in diameter than the V-22's.

+Like the V-280, it has a V-shaped tail and one long wing piece mated to the top of the fuselage and retractable tricycle landing gear.
+To enable size compatibility with U.S. Navy guided missile destroyers, the wing and rotors swivel along the 37 ft-long fuselage to have the same footprint as the UH-1Y Venom helicopter.
+Two folded up V-247s can fit inside one C-17 Globemaster III transport aircraft.
+The aircraft aims to have a cruise speed of 250 knot, a top speed of 300 knot, and a service ceiling of 25000 ft, with a combat radius of 450 nmi and time-on-station of 11–15 hours, while carrying a 600 lb payload.
+Range is 1400 nmi for 17 hours on internal fuel.
+It has the capability for aerial refueling.

 The aircraft can support an internal mission payload of 2000 lb and can sling-load 9000 lb.
 The Vigilant is equipped with three internal payload bays, a centerline payload, and the capability to house up to two underwing pylons per side for various payloads including additional fuel, radar systems, LiDAR modules, sonobuoys, the Mark 50 torpedo, AGM-114 Hellfire, and Joint Air-to-Ground Missile (JAGM).